pixolin/vim/readme.md

       https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
   ```

-2. Run `vim`, discard error messages and install Plugins with
-  command `:PlugInstall`.
+2. If you run `vim` the first time, an error message will be shown,
+that the color scheme couldn't be found.
+However, the plugin manager
+vim-plug and the plugins listed in `vimrc` will then be installed
+automatically.
+After restarting Vim everything should be fine.

-3. From time to time heck plugins for updates with `:PlugUpdate`
+3. From time to time check plugins for updates with `:PlugUpdate`